 Sayre drug possession

-Tyler Wright, 27, of Lockwood is facing drug possession related charges following an incident in Sayre on April 16.
+Jamin Merrill, 20, of Waverly is facing drug possession related charges following an incident in Sayre on April 1.

-Wright has a preliminary hearing on May 14 with Magisterial District Judge Larry Hurley.
+Ball has a preliminary hearing on April 30 with Magisterial District Judge Larry Hurley.

 William Sloat, 54, of Lockwood, New York is facing charges of misdemeanor disorderly conduct obscene language/gestures in the third degree and summary violation public drunkenness and similar conduct following an incident at Magisterial District Judge Larry Hurley’s office on March 26.